boazbk/tcs/lec_11_running_time.md

 To summarize, the two models of computation we have described so far are:

 * NAND-CIRC programs, which have no loops, can only compute finite functions, and the time to execute them is exactly the number of lines they contain.
-These are also known as _straightline programs_ or _Boolean circuits_.
+These are also known as _straight-line programs_ or _Boolean circuits_.

 * NAND-TM programs, which include loops, and hence a single program can compute a function with unbounded input length.
 These are equivalent (up to polynomial factors) to _Turing Machines_ or (up to polylogarithmic factors) to _RAM machines_.